cogniteev/yamlious/README.md

 ... })
 ```

-Parameters given to the `Schema` function can be described with the following YAML file:
+Yamlious can create the very same schema with the following YAML input:

 ```yaml
 content: